How to Collect and Buy Art: The Basics

 For the answer to this first question, you rely on two basic sources of information, spoken and written.
 The spoken part usually comes from the artist, dealer or gallery who either represents or sells the art.
 Verbal information can also come from friends, collectors and others who are familiar with the art or artist in question.

 Printed information comes in a variety of forms including artist websites, gallery websites, online artist database resources, gallery exhibition catalogues (either online or printed), artist career resumes, exhibition reviews (either online or in hard-copy publications), and art reference books, websites and databases including dictionaries of artists, art indexes, art or artist encyclopedias, monographs on artists, and art surveys or histories.
-In the great majority of cases, this information is available from whomever is selling the art.
+In the large majority of cases, much of this information is available from whomever is selling the art.

 In all cases, you want to both hear and read about the artist you're interested in.
 Do one without the other and you can easily come away with inaccurate or skewed ideas or information about how significant the art or artist really is.
-The types of information that you come across during the course of your readings and listenings, no matter what artist you are learning about, include facts like the following:
+The types of information you come across during the course of your readings and listenings, no matter what artist you are learning about, include facts like the following: